-How many days do you need in Ecuador?
+How many days do you need for the perfect Ecuador itinerary?
 This is one of our most commonly asked questions by travelers looking for the Ecuador travel itinerary that will best help them enjoy their time here.

 Ecuador may be a small country, but it is jam-packed with bucket list destinations – the Galapagos!
 The Amazon Rainforest!
 Volcanoes and mountains and ruins and colonial cities!
 There is truly so much to see here.